miken32/NetworkRules/README.md

 ### private_ipv6
 The field under validation must be a private IPv6 addresses.
 The networks considered private are described in the `private_ip` rule.

+### routable_ip
+The field under validation must be a globally routable IPv4 or IPv6 address.
+This excludes all private and reserved ranges, as detailed the the `private_ip` rule.

+### routable_ipv4
+The field under validation must be a globally routable IPv4 address.
+This excludes all private and reserved ranges, as detailed the the `private_ip` rule.

+### routable_ipv6
+The field under validation must be a globally routable IPv6 address.
+This excludes all private and reserved ranges, as detailed the the `private_ip` rule.

 ## Usage
 The included validation rules can be used either as traditional string-based validation rules or as instantiated classes.
 The following code blocks perform identical validations.